biopragmatics/bioregistry/docs/CONTRIBUTING.md

 These policies were developed in parallel with the OBO Foundry policy on choosing a prefix (i.e., IDSPACE) at http://obofoundry.org/id-policy.html.

+#### Writing a Good Description

+A good description says all the following:

+1. What kind of entities are in the semantic space?
+2. Why the resource exists?
+3. Who might want to use it?

+Please describe this resource in a sentence or two of english prose.
+A good description says what kind of entities the resource makes identifiers for, why the resource exists, and who might want to use it.

+Warning!
+Records in the Bioregistry are not about databases, but rather about semantic spaces.
+While it's often the case that these have a one-to-one correspondence, the job of a Bioregistry record is to say what a semantic space is about.

+For example, if you were submitting a new prefix request `chembl.compound` for the chemicals inside ChEMBL, you might be tempted to describe ChEMBL, its history, and all of the things inside it.
+However, this is an anti-pattern.
+Do not do this (at least at first).
+Describe what the

+For example, if you are submitting a prefix about cell lines in a database that keeps track of the effects of various mutations on the longitudinal trajectories of certain biological processes in corresponding cancers, make sure that your Bioregistry record's description focuses on the thing that's actually in the semantic space - the cell lines.

 #### Handling Collisions

 While they have proven to be rather infrequent between high quality resources,